export and import license

 Guide for Importing to Indonesia

-You’ll also need to apply for an Industrial License (IUI) and an Industrial Registered License (TDP), transforming your trading company into a manufacturing company.
-Consequently, you will be eligible for an API-P license, allowing imports exclusively for manufacturing.
+To legally conduct manufacturing activities in Indonesia, you must apply for an Industrial License (IUI) and an Industrial Registered License (TDP).
+These licenses are essential for transforming your trading company into a manufacturing company.
+With these licenses in place, you will be eligible for an API-P license, which allows you to import goods exclusively for manufacturing purposes.

 How to Secure an Import License in Indonesia

-The NIB will not expire as long as the company is in operation.
-This NIB number makes all processes much easier as it replaces the Company Registration Certificate, Importer Identification Number (for import license), and Customs Registration NIK (Nomor Induk Kepabeanan).
+This single number replaces the need for multiple documents, such as the Company Registration Certificate, Importer Identification Number (for import licenses), and Customs Registration NIK (Nomor Induk Kepabeanan).

 You might want to check: Application for IUI and Expansion Licenses is Now Integrated into OSS System